darkrenaissance/darkfi/doc/src/misc/tau.md

 % tau 2,4 modify due:2009	# edit due to September in tasks 2 and 4
 % tau 1-4 modify project:tau	# edit project to tau in tasks 1,2,3 and 4
 % tau state:pause open		# open paused tasks
-% tau 3 info			# show information about task 3 (does not modify)
 ```

 #### Comments